 02 of 03

 Block Your Radiator's Heat

 The hotter a steam radiator gets, the more warmth it radiates.
-Covering it up with a blanket or sheet is an old-timey solution for limiting the amount of heat a radiator gives off.
+So covering it up with a blanket or sheet is a simple solution for limiting the amount of heat the radiator puts out into the room.
+Radiators use natural air convection to heat a room.
+Hot air rises from the radiator while cool air near the floor is pulled up and heated by the radiator, creating a circular air pattern.
+By covering the radiator, you limit this airflow.

-Next, switch on your ceiling fan to accelerate the cool down process.
-The downdraft it creates will cool off your hot room while pushing heated air up so it can escape out the window.
+A ceiling fan isn't essential, but you can use it to accelerate the cool-down process.
+The downdraft it creates will cool off your hot room while pushing heated air up so it can escape out the windows.